Ron Masak

-Ronald Alan Masak (July 1, 1936 – October 20, 2022) was an American actor best known for playing the recurring role of Sheriff Mort Metzger of Cabot Cove in the CBS mystery series Murder, She Wrote starring Angela Lansbury, who predeceased him by only 9 days.
+Ronald Alan Masak (July 1, 1936 – October 20, 2022) was an American actor best known for playing the recurring role of Sheriff Mort Metzger of Cabot Cove in the CBS mystery series Murder, She Wrote.
+Angela Lansbury, his costar, predeceased him by 9 days.
 He's also known for his other television roles and his performances in films including Ice Station Zebra (1968), Tora!
 Tora!
 Tora!
 (1970), and Harper Valley PTA (1978).